K1D77A/Jupiter/README.md

 # Jupiter

+Currently has support for HTTP 1.1 persistent connections.

 This is just a trivial HTTP server that I have made for the fun of it.
 My aim for Jupiter is that It's very user friendly.
 Here is a small example: